peternmuller/MaterialFiles/README.md

 - Linux-aware: Like [Nautilus](https://apps.gnome.org/Nautilus/), knows symbolic links, file permissions and SELinux context.
 - Robust: Uses Linux system calls under the hood, not yet another [`ls` parser](https://news.ycombinator.com/item?id=7994720).
 - Well-implemented: Built upon the right things, including [Java NIO2 File API](https://docs.oracle.com/javase/8/docs/api/java/nio/file/package-summary.html) and [LiveData](https://developer.android.com/topic/libraries/architecture/livedata).

+## Why a fork of Material Files?

+Some custom ROMs, like [SomethingOS](https://github.com/SomethingOS), include Material Files by default.
+However, these custom ROMs often do not fully adhere to the best practices for including third-party apps as outlined in the [Inclusion in custom ROMs](https://github.com/peternmuller/MaterialFiles?tab=readme-ov-file#inclusion-in-custom-roms) section.
+Specifically, they sometimes fail to avoid conflicts with the Play Store or F-Droid versions of the app.
+When the app is signed with a different certificate, it cannot be updated through these app stores.
+To address this issue, I forked the [original Material Files project](https://github.com/zhanghai/MaterialFiles) to change the package name to `fr.peternmuller.android.files`, so that users can receive updates, either by downloading them manually or through [Obtainium](https://github.com/ImranR98/Obtainium).

 ## Why Material Files?